 Getting on the electoral roll.
-If you're not on it, it's unlikely you will get any credit as your bank or building society won't verify your identity.
+If you're not on it, it may be harder to get credit as your bank or building society won't be able to verify your identity easily

 Spacing out your credit applications by three to six months.
-Too many applications in a short space of time make you look desperate and could affect your score.
+Too many applications in a short space of time can make it look like you’re in financial difficulty and could affect your score

 If you are refused a bank account, it’s important to understand why.
 This will help you to choose the right financial solution going forward.
 The reasons could include: